Exactly What Is Spinal Meningitis? How Dangerous Can It Be?

 Spinal meningitis is a serious or severe infection causing brain inflammation of the brain membranes covering the brain and the spinal-cord.
 Non-bacterial meningitis is often referred to as aseptic meningitis.
-Significantly more serious is bacterial meningitis and a chronic sometimes life-threatening severe medical condition.
+Significantly more serious is bacterial meningitis and a chronic and sometimes life-threatening severe medical condition, requiring prompt medical attention!

 A viral infection may result in viral meningitis which normally goes away without specific medical treatment or meds beeded.
 However, bacterial infections are extremely serious.
 In fact, severe bacterial spinal meningitis may cause death or severe brain damage, even if medically treated.
 Most prevalent and important meningitis disease causes and risk factors are from mosquito bites, fungi, some chemicals, genital herpes, drug allergies, certain types of cancer and tumors.

 Meningitis infection is characterized by a sudden onset of fever, headache, and stiff neck.
 It is often accompanied by other symptoms, such as